 Cut out the chaff.
 Tighten all unneeded phrases.

 13. Vary beginnings of sentences.

-Switch the beginning of sentences, if it starts in a pronoun or prepositional phrases.
+Switch the beginning of sentences, especially if it starts in a pronoun or prepositional phrases.

-Check the construction of the sentences—scan page for your sentences beginnings.
+Check the construction of the sentences—scan the page for your sentences' beginnings.
 Change from noun/pronoun, an article like “the”, or prepositional phrases, connecting words or transitional phrases and words.